learn-co-curriculum/html-css-learn-workflow-ide/README.md

 You'll use the same workflow to solve every lab on Learn.
 It involves 3 steps:

 1. Opening the lab.
-2. Working on the lab until you get all tests to pass.
+2. Working on the lab.
 3. Submitting your solution.

 Let's walk through the process.
 For now, just read along. **You don't need to actually perform any actions right now**.
 You'll have the opportunity to practice this entire workflow in the next lesson!